-- Publishing an edited book with the working title: “Understanding Terror: Canadian Perspectives”
+- Publishing an edited book with the title: 'Understanding Terror: Canadian Perspectives'

 - Lesley Campbell is completing an after degree program majoring in Development Studies.
 She holds a double major in Anthropology and History from the University of New Brunswick.
 Her research interests include climate change and the role of social action in increasing public awareness (2006).

 - Tara Collins completed her Bachelor of Arts in Development Studies (Honours) at the University of Calgary.
 Her research interests include collaborative community planning, renewable energy, green building and issues of social equity and diversity.
-In 2005 she spent four months in Zambia working with subsistence farmers on conservation farming, micro-irrigation and market access (2006).
+In 2005, she spent four months in Zambia working with subsistence farmers on conservation farming, micro-irrigation and market access.

 - Jeffery Halvorsen completed his Bachelor of Arts in Development Studies (Honours) at the University of Calgary.
 His research interests include the role of journalism in democracy and the role of stakeholder theory in creating relationships between corporations and NGOs to form a socially conscious private sector (2006).